-Turn PHN.-C.W.-NET-CAL. switch to CAL.
-Tune the receiver through the entire tuning range for each band.
-A beat note should be heard every 200 kc on the dial.
+Turn PHN.-C.W.-NET-CAL. switch to CAL. the the receiver through the entire tuning type for each band.
+A beat note should be ard every 200 kc on the dial.
 If no signal is heard, the crystal calibration oscillator may be defective.
 Check the following points in turn: